Nomber1-1/ml-agents/Project/Assets/ML-Agents/CustomWalkingSoccerTwos/Docs/PROJECT_HISTORY.md

-# Walker Soccer Two-Stage Training - Complete Project History
+# Walker Soccer Two-Stage Training - Complete Project History (Final)

 ## Overview

-This document chronicles the complete 50+ hour training journey of humanoid ragdoll agents learning locomotion and then soccer through two-stage transfer learning.
-It captures key challenges, solutions, and lessons learned throughout the process.
+This document chronicles our complete ~50+ hour training journey of humanoid ragdoll agents learning locomotion and then soccer through two-stage transfer learning.
+It captures key challenges, solutions, and lessons learned throughout the process and reflects the final configuration: 269 observations and MA-POCA for Stage 2.

 ---